KaidiK/KaidiK.github.io/_pages/about.md

 [Study design features that improve effect sizes in cross-sectional and longitudinal brain-wide association studies](https://www.biorxiv.org/content/10.1101/2023.05.29.542742v2.abstract)

 [Mar 2023]  **Blitz talk at the 4th Annual Vanderbilt Alzheimer's Disease Research Day**, _Nashville, TN_.\\
-I gave a blitz talk and poster presentation about my work on the [Alzheimer's disease progression modeling](https://alz-journals.onlinelibrary.wiley.com/doi/full/10.1002/alz.063496) at the [4th Annual Vanderbilt Alzheimer's Disease Research Day](https://www.vumc.org/vmac/AD-research-day) hold by Vanderbilt Memory & Alzheimer's Center, and was awarded as the **Best Blitz Talk** of the year.
+I gave a blitz talk and poster presentation about my work on the [Alzheimer's disease progression modeling](https://alz-journals.onlinelibrary.wiley.com/doi/full/10.1002/alz.063496) at the [4th Annual Vanderbilt Alzheimer's Disease Research Day](https://www.vumc.org/vmac/AD-research-day) held by Vanderbilt Memory & Alzheimer's Center, and was awarded as the **Best Blitz Talk** of the year.

 [Mar 2023]  **Contributed talk at ENAR**, _Nashville, TN_.\\
 I presented my work on [Study design features that improves the effect sizes in brain-wide association studies](https://www.biorxiv.org/content/10.1101/2023.05.29.542742v2.abstract) at the ENAR 2023.